Elliott Reid: Television

 A member of The Actors Studio from its inception, Reid was a regular in NBC television's That Was the Week That Was (1964–1965).
 Although he was signed to be the series's anchor-host, his role was reduced.
 He portrayed Warren Winslow on the CBS comedy Miss Winslow and Son (1979).
 He also made guest appearances on Murder, She Wrote, The Odd Couple, I Love Lucy, It's Always Jan, Barney Miller, Small Wonder, Perry Mason, and The Munsters.

 In 1992 Reid appeared in the season three Seinfeld episode "The Letter", as one of the collectors considering buying a painting of Kramer.
 Reid's final television role was as Henry on the episode "Please Re-Lease Me" of the television sitcom Maybe This Time.
 He retired in 1995, but returned for an uncredited role as Miguel in the 2000 short film 13 Heads of Hair and the role of Buddy in the feature film Scattering Mother in 2005.

 Impressions

 Among his special skills, Elliot Reid was also an accomplished impressionist.
 He was so famous with his John F. Kennedy impersonation that, in 1962, he was invited to perform it in front of Kennedy in person; Kennedy was happy with the performance.
-One reference book said, "His mimicking of John F. Kennedy opened up a mini-career in clubs in the early 1960s."
+One reference book said, "His mimicking of John F. Kennedy opened up a mini-career in clubs in the early 1960s.".
+He appeared as a diner customer in The Lucy Show episode "Lucy Visits the White House," season one, episode 25, which aired March 25, 1963, and also provided the off-camera voice of JFK at the end of the episode.